SAP/code-pal-for-abap/pages/how-to-configure.md

 Possible returns:

 - `HTTP 400 - Bad Request` if the file format is not valid, or if the request has a wrong `Content-Type`;
-- `HTTP 403 - Forbidden` if the profile already exists in the system and the authentication user is not listed as a delegate;
+- `HTTP 403 - Forbidden` if the Profile already exists in the system and the authentication user is not listed as a delegate;
 - `HTTP 500 - Internal Server Error` if the functionality is not working as expected.

 ### Add / Remove All Checks